aleixq/barcode-checkr/README.md

 =======
 Download latest release from https://github.com/aleixq/barcode-checkr/releases/latest , and open in modern browser.
 Additionally, you can select the example.csv found at  directory example/ to view the workflow: https://github.com/aleixq/barcode-checkr/raw/master/example/example.csv .
+(As shown in example CSV file must contain at least the header fields "Barcode","Used", and "Ticket ID".)

 develop